karianpour/react-hichestan-numberinput/README.md

 - Show farsi digits
 - The value is latin digit (suitable for backend data storage)
 - Number keypad on mobile devices (Samsung browser is not supported)
+- Copy and paste by keyboard on Mac/Linux, it is not tested on Windows but it should work.
 - Accept non digit value, it is not a bug, it is a feature, if the value sent from the back end has non digit data we have to show it to avid miss-understanding
 - Forward any style (or any other attributes) given to the component to the inner input element.
 - Forward the style and className changes after the first render to the inner input element.